opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 ## Logout

 Usually, IdPs provide information about their individual logout URL in their SAML 2.0 metadata.
-If this is the case, the Security plugin uses them to render the correct logout link in Kibana.
+If this is the case, the security plugin uses them to render the correct logout link in Kibana.
 If your IdP does not support an explicit logout, you can force a re-login when the user visits Kibana again.

 Name | Description
 :--- | :---
 `sp.forceAuthn` | Force a re-login even if the user has an active session with the IdP.

-Currently, the Security plugin supports only the `HTTP-Redirect` logout binding.
+Currently, the security plugin supports only the `HTTP-Redirect` logout binding.
 Make sure this is configured correctly in your IdP.

 ## Exchange key settings

 SAML, unlike other protocols, is not meant to be used for exchanging user credentials with each request.
-The Security plugin trades the SAML response for a lightweight JSON web token that stores the validated user attributes.
+The security plugin trades the SAML response for a lightweight JSON web token that stores the validated user attributes.
 This token is signed by an exchange key that you can choose freely.
 Note that when you change this key, all tokens signed with it become invalid immediately.

 Name | Description
 :--- | :---